AGU-Data/agu-data.github.io/_resources/core-trust-seal-cohort.md

 tags: [CoreTrustSeal, Resources]
 ---

-A cohort of data repositories is being assembled to apply for [CoreTrustSeal](https://www.coretrustseal.org/) certification as part of the American Geophysical Union Coalition [Enabling FAIR Data Project](https://eos.org/agu-news/enabling-fair-data-across-the-earth-and-space-sciences).
-CoreTrustSeal certification demonstrates to a repository’s users and funders that they have been evaluated by an independent authority and endorsed for their trustworthiness.
+AGU is hosting a cohort of data repositories to apply for [CoreTrustSeal](https://www.coretrustseal.org/) certification as part of the [Enabling FAIR Data Project](https://eos.org/agu-news/enabling-fair-data-across-the-earth-and-space-sciences).
+CoreTrustSeal certification demonstrates to a repository’s users and funders that they have been evaluated by an independent authority and endorsed for their compliance with the CoreTrustSeal criteria.

 <u>Conditions:</u>

 * No Risk to Join the Cohort
 * Repositories specific to the Earth, space, and environmental science community
-* The initial cost of CoreTrustSeal certification application is covered for the first 25 repositories that submit packages
+* The initial cost of CoreTrustSeal certification application is covered for the first 25 repositories that submit packages and reduced for the remaining cohort members

 <u>Resources:</u>

-* Stall, Shelley.
-(2021, April).
-Enabling FAIR Data – The Importance of our Scientific Repositories (Chinese National Science Data Centers).
-Zenodo. [http://doi.org/10.5281/zenodo.4687769](http://doi.org/10.5281/zenodo.4687769)
 * [1st Core Trust Seal Certification Cohort Webinar - 30 October 2018](https://www.youtube.com/watch?v=gs9HTzxbx0s)
 * [2nd Core Trust Seal Certification Cohort Webinar - 26 November 2018](https://youtu.be/vV_3ZcDsagA)